top of page

 Photography by various artists

-Last time I was on the subway, rattling like my mother’s tin box of sewing needles, my phone slipped from my hand onto the floor.
-I quickly picked it back up, meeting eyes with a woman who seemed concerned, her face tight like a napkin.
-Across from me, a woman sat with a blue mask hooked onto her ears over her mouth.
-This was a month ago.
-Since then, I have shifted states from New York to Texas and it seems, this was the right move.
-New York, at the moment, is one of the highest affected states in the country.
+New York, at the moment, is one of the most affected states in the country.
 But you’ve seen the news.
 You know how daunting every headline can be, the weight they all carry.
 You’re at home, pacing back and forth in your prettiest pajamas, wondering what to do with all this space.
 Where is the urgency of morning?
-You still drink the same amount of tar black coffee at the same bright hours despite not needing to feel perky for much else but more grueling news.
+You still drink the same amount of tar-black coffee at the same bright hours despite not needing to feel perky for much else but more grueling news.
 You wonder, how do you cope?

 I FaceTime when the loneliness begins to gleam.
-If I can’t see my friends as I’m used to seeing them, then at least I can call them and hear their voices or see their face and make sure they are okay.
+If I can’t see my friends as I’m used to seeing them, then at least I can call them and hear their voices or see their faces to make sure they are okay.
 I’ve gotten into the habit of emailing people in place of texting.
-It feels like much more of a blank canvas that I can fill much more thoughtfully than a simple “good morning” text.
+It feels like more of a blank canvas that I can fill much more thoughtfully than a simple “good morning” text.
 Call your family if you aren’t with them right now.
 Listen to that story your father likes to tell again and again.
 Watch your mother cook pasta through pixels and smoke.
 It will help, I promise.

 Take care of yourself.
 Everything will be alright.
 I’ll see you later.